-Wandering around in Colmar among well preserved half-timbered houses, I was inspired to stop and write a sentence or two instead of photographing.
+Wandering around in Colmar one summrr among well preserved half-timbered houses, I was inspired to stop and write a sentence or two instead of photographing.
 Is amazing when this is happening.

 Colmar is along the Alsacian wine route ~ Route des Vins.
 Is not far from Strasbourg and cute little town of Riquewihr, said to have inspired Beauty and the Beast.